CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/prerequisites.md

 #### Installation User

 A domain user which is a member of the Local Administrators group on all Application Servers and Load Balancer Server must be available to run the installation scripts.
-This is a prerequisite of Microsoft Service Fabric, which is the HA platform that CORTEX Innovation is built upon.
+This is a prerequisite of Microsoft Service Fabric, which is the HA platform that {{< ctx >}} Innovation is built upon.

 #### Antivirus Exclusions